leo15dev/telemt/CODE_OF_CONDUCT.md

 ## Final

-Telemt is built on discipline, structure, and shared intent.
+**Telemt is built on discipline, structure, and shared intent**
-- Signal over noise.
+- Signal over noise
-- Facts over opinion.
+- Facts over opinion
-- Systems over rhetoric.
+- Systems over rhetoric

-- Work is collective.
+- Work is collective
-- Outcomes are shared.
+- Outcomes are shared
-- Responsibility is distributed.
+- Responsibility is distributed

-- Precision is learned.
+- Precision is learned
-- Rigor is expected.
+- Rigor is expected
-- Help is part of the work.
+- Help is part of the work

 > **Ordnung ist Voraussetzung der Freiheit**

-- If you contribute — contribute with care.
+- If you contribute — contribute with care
-- If you speak — speak with substance.
+- If you speak — speak with substance
-- If you engage — engage constructively.
+- If you engage — engage constructively

 ---

 ## After All

-Systems outlive intentions.
+Systems outlive intentions
-- What is built will be used.
+- What is built will be used
-- What is released will propagate.
+- What is released will propagate
-- What is maintained will define the future state.
+- What is maintained will define the future state

-There is no neutral infrastructure, only infrastructure shaped well or poorly.
+There is no neutral infrastructure, only infrastructure shaped well or poorly

 > **Ordnung → Umsetzung → Ergebnis**

 > Order → Implementation → Result

-- Stability requires discipline.
+- Stability requires discipline
-- Freedom requires structure.
+- Freedom requires structure
-- Trust requires honesty.
+- Trust requires honesty

-In the end: the system reflects its contributors.
+In the end: the system reflects its contributors